Graduates: Their friends call them Tour Directors and Tour Guides. Their hiring companies call them their "Best Assets".

 Sherri Moon: "This summer I will be working for Premier Alaska Tours based in Anchorage, AK.
 I will be leading tours in Alaska and the Yukon Territory.
 As the largest Alaskan owned land based receptive tour operator, we pride ourselves in offering the best values in Alaska travel."

-Carolyn Emanuel, is currently (2012) leading Grand Circle Travel America's Majestic National Parks plus Elderhostel San Antonio and Grand Circle Field Institute tours.
+Carolyn Emanuel, has led Grand Circle Travel America's Majestic National Parks plus Elderhostel San Antonio and Grand Circle Field Institute tours.
 She has been the Program Coordinator/Guide for Road Scholar/Elderhostel for trips in Mesa Verde.
 She has guided in Mesa Verde including the Durango to Silverton Narrow Gauge Train trips, the Four Corners area, Mesa Verde, Canyon Country, and Rafting the San Juan river.
 Currently, she is doing Grand Circle Tours "America's National Parks" plus 2 Paria Canyon backpacking trips in October.
 Then, London and Paris.
 Carolyn and Duncan Rollo have their own Tour Company, "Back Story Tours".
 They specialize in behind-the-scenes tours of America's cultural and natural treasures.
 Tours are designed for groups of 12 to 18 people with transportation provided in 21-passenger mini-buses.